-Marissa A. Mastroianni is a member in the firm’s Employment, Litigation, and Cannabis practice groups.
+Marissa A. Mastroianni is a member in the firm’s Employment, Litigation, Cannabis and Construction practice groups.

 Known for her expertise in employment law compliance and employment litigation matters, Marissa serves as a trusted advisor to her clients.
 She not only counsels employers regarding complying with the ever-changing employment law landscape, Marissa’s practical advice also incorporates business operations and risk management considerations.